REmakeUNIverse/en7512/README.md

 Tp-Link Archer VR300 (EN7512) source code: https://www.tp-link.com/it/support/gpl-code/

-An attempt at upgrading this code, the part required for EN7512 SoC, to linux5.
-At the moment TC3262 kernel compiles, but not tested.
-I do not have USB <-> serial converter, if interested and you live in Moldova or close by, I will accept the converter as donation (I think it is 3.3 V).
+An attempt at upgrading this code or the part required for EN7512 SoC, to Linux 5.

-Building: `make HOST_CFLAGS='-DTCSUPPORT_CPU_EN7512' linux-rebuild`
+State: TC3262 platform kernel compiles.
+I did not try to boot it since I do not have USB <-> serial converter at the moment.
+I live in Moldova, if someone is willing to donate one.

-* full.diff - patch for Linux 5.
-Everything, but not later fixes.
+* full.diff - patch for plain Linux 5.
+Does not include later fixes.
 At the moment without USB/PCI, flash is not enabled and will need fixes, see mtd.txt and mips.notes, drivers.notes
 * full-ct.diff - compile time fixes, etc fixes, apply after full.diff.

+Building with SoC specific defs: `make HOST_CFLAGS='-DTCSUPPORT_CPU_EN7512' linux-rebuild`

-For analysis, diffs do not include later fixes, do not need to apply
+For review, diffs do not include later changes

-* mips.files - diff of arch/mips against plain linux-2.6.38, list of changed and new files (`diff -qr` output)
+* mips.files - diff of arch/mips against plain linux-2.6.38 that only lists file names. (`diff -qr` output) The diff ignores comment only changes and not only that, see diff script file in the repository.
 * mips.diff - does not include new files (`diff -ur`), does not include rejects when applied to linux5 or not many
-* mips5.diff - linux5 diff that only include files which were rejected, plus some trivial edits like deleting SMTC
+* mips5.diff - linux5 diff that only includes files which were rejected when applying mips.files to linux5.
+Some trivial edits like deleting SMTC
-* linux-5-new - directory with new file, trivial fixes.
+* linux-5-new - directory with new files that were not present in plain linux, with minor changes.

 mips.notes - notes, why certain files or changes were not included, etc.